RuslanZavacky/srp-6a-demo/readme.md

 To give people example of using SRP in their applications, so they became more secure.

 # Usage Notes
-This codebase provides JavaScript and PHP library code which perform an SRP proof of password.
+This codebase provides JavaScript and PHP library code which perform an SRP proof-of-password.
 The JavaScript library code is in the folder `srp\Client\lib` and the PHP library code is in `srp\Server\lib`.

-The codebase also includes a demonstration application which uses jQuery AJAX and [RedBean](http://redbeanphp.com/) to register users into a SQLite database and then authenticates them.
-RedBean and SQLite are used for demonstration purposes only and you may want to use your own data access code.
+The codebase includes a demonstration application which uses jQuery AJAX and [RedBean](http://redbeanphp.com/) to register users into a SQLite database then authenticates them.
+SQLite attempts to write into the root directory of the website but the path can be edited in `lib\require.php`.
+RedBean and SQLite are used for demonstration purposes only and are not needed to use the core SRP library code.

 If the authentication is successful then a PHP session variable `SRP_AUTHENTICATED` is set to `true`.
-This then shows that the session variables `SRP_USER_ID` and `SRP_SESSION_KEY` have been authenticated.
+This indicates that the session variables `SRP_USER_ID` and `SRP_SESSION_KEY` have been authenticated.
 The session key variable matches the JavaScript session key `sessionKey()` and as a strong shared secret key unique to the current authenticated session which could be used for further crypography.